Property Interest Report

 A property interest gives rights to a land owner but also implies restrictions or imposes responsibilities which may impact on their use or enjoyment of the land.
 For example, whether a property is heritage-listed or located on a contaminated site.

-- all known property interests in one report
+- All known unregistered property interests in one report.

-- information on land use restrictions that may affect how a property could be used or developed.
+- Information on potential land use restrictions that may affect how a property could be used or developed.

-- details on who to contact if you require more information
+- Details on who to contact if further information is required.

 A Property Interest Report is useful for: